randbrown/randbrown.github.io/_posts/2017-11-05-shepard-tone.markdown

 For example, consider a glissando of a primary tone rising from A3 to A4, with the peak frequency of A3.
 We'll add a lower octave tone rising from A2 to A3 with its intensity (loudness) also rising during that time.
 It starts at the A2 with intensity 0 (inaudible), and rises to A3 at intensity 1.0 (full volume).
-Thus by the end of the gliss, the lower octave is ending on the same note/intensity where the primary tone started. voice.
+Thus by the end of the gliss, the lower octave voice is ending on the same note/intensity where the primary tone voice started.
 Similarly, we add a higher voice rising from A4 to A5.
 It starts at A4 at full volume (intensity 1.0), and as it rises, the loudness is reduced, ending at intensity 0 at A5.
 So the primary voice ends at the same note/intensity where the higher voice started.